 Record Deposits Correctly.
-Whether it’s a pocket notebook and pencil, an Excel spreadsheet or financial software like QuickBooks Online, make sure you keep track of what is being deposited into your business bank account.
+Whether it’s a pocket notebook and pencil, an Excel spreadsheet or financial accounting software, make sure you keep track of what is being deposited into your business bank account.

 You are likely to make a variety of deposits in your account throughout the year.
 From loans, to sales revenue, to cash infusions from your personal savings.
 If you cannot account for where each of the deposits have come from you’re leaving yourself open to paying taxes on money that isn’t income.

 Set Aside Money for Taxes.
 You know that you’re going to have to pay taxes and you know when.
 So systematically put money aside for it.
 Unpaid taxes can incur penalties and interest from the CRA, so make sure the money is there when you need it.